-Figure C.3 shows the life cycle asset to income ratio over the working life obtained from our PSID sample (the black solid line).
-The blue dashed line shows the asset to income ratio obtained in the baseline calibration, where the discount rate is chosen to match the life cycle profile given $\theta$ .
+Figure C.3 shows the profile of the asset to income ratio over the working life obtained from our PSID sample (the black solid line in both panels).
+Panels (a) and (b) show the corresponding model profiles under two distribution scenarios in the baseline and KV calibrations, respectively.
+In panel (a), the blue dashed line corresponds to scenario LKSW, where the discount rate is chosen to match the life cycle profile given $\theta$ .
 The aggregate asset to income ratio obtained in the calibration is 5.4.
-The figure also shows the life cycle profile in KV calibration, where the discount rate is chosen to match as aggregate asset-to-income ratio of 2.5.
+The red line shows the profile under scenario NORM (given the LKSW calibration of model parameters).
+In panel (b), the blue dashed line again shows the profile under scenario LKSW, where in the KV calibration the discount rate is chosen to match an aggregate asset-to-income ratio of 2.5.
+Again, the red line shows the corresponding profile in scenario NORM (given the LKSW calibration of model parameters).
 We show the model profiles for $\theta = 4$ ; the other ones are virtually the same.